Last Updated on November 16, 2020

 You’ll run into Elkin either on I-77 or after exploring Stone Mountain State Park nearby.
 Thanks to some impressive wineries, Elkin gets quite a few visitors but we think there’s even more to this wonderful small town.

 Franklin sits near the center of Nantahala National Forest and is a popular Appalachian Trail rest stop.
-It’s near quite a few waterfalls, including Rufus Morgan Falls and Dry Falls between that Macon County town and Maggie Valley.
+It’s near quite a few waterfalls, including Rufus Morgan Falls and Dry Falls between that Macon County town and Maggie Valley in Haywood County.

 Franklin is also fun for shopping and for catching shows at Smoky Mountain Center for the Performing Arts.